Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Field Type Description

-QueryID *[QueryIDLength]byte QueryID is used for correlating this reply with the StartResendingEncryptedMessage request
+QueryID *[QueryIDLength]byte QueryID is used for correlating this reply with the StartResendingEncryptedMessage request.

 Plaintext []byte Plaintext is the plaintext message that was read from the channel.